 2. Section 6.2 - "Funding of Construction" is hereby amended and restated by deleting it in its entirety and replacing it with the following:

 "Section 6.2 Funding of Construction.
-Provider shall contribute, in accordance with the procedures set forth in Section 6.3 of this Agreement, up to $1,725,000 (the "Funded Amount") to be used solely for all costs and expenses associated with the construction of the Collection Facilities."
+Provider shall contribute, in accordance with the procedures set forth in Section 6.3 of this Agreement, up to $1,725,000 (the "Funded Amount") to be used solely for all costs and expenses associated with the construction of the Collection Facilities.
+Provider and Owner agree that any expenses incurred prior to March 1, 2000 which are greater than the initial $750,000.00 but less than $1,725,000 shall be included in the Funded Amount in accordance with the terms of this Agreement.

 3. THIS AMENDMENT AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AMENDMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF WYOMING, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.